-If whilst on the emergency regimen, your child continues to vomit and it is apparent that he/she is not recovering, you must either:
+If while on the emergency regimen, your child continues to vomit and it is apparent that he/she is not recovering, you must either:

-- contact your local doctor and arrange for hospital admission, - or go to casualty - or telephone your paediatric unit (if you have an access facility that allows arranged admission).
+- contact your metabolic specialist and arrange for hospital admission, - or go to the emergency room and contact your metabolic specialist - or telephone your pediatric unit (if you have an access facility that allows pre-arranged admission).

-Whilst in hospital, it will be necessary to take blood tests, to ensure that the blood chemistry is becoming normal again.
-One of the blood tests can measure ammonia.
-During phases of illness, it can easily become raised; therefore it is necessary to check it regularly.
+While in hospital, it will be necessary to take blood tests to ensure that the blood chemistry is becoming normal again.
+One of the blood tests measures ammonia.
+During phases of illness, ammonia can easily become raised; therefore it is necessary to check it regularly.

-If during hospital admission, your child is not responding well to the glucose drip, further treatments will be needed.
+If during hospital admission, your child is not responding well to the dextrose drip, further treatment will be needed.
 If ammonia is allowed to rise to very high levels, drowsiness, irritability and confusion occurs, warning us that the brain is being affected.
-In order to prevent this occurring it may become necessary to treat with medicines through the vein.
-Your child may already take these medications by mouth.
-The medications used are called sodium phenylbutyrate, sodium benzoate and N-carbamylglutamate.
-(Their action is described later on in the booklet) Arginine, another medication is used to help the urea cycle work harder in removing the ammonia.
-If after all these medications have been introduced, your child continues to remain very sick with high ammonia in the blood stream, it will be necessary to transfer to intensive care, where a dialysis machine will be set up for the child.
-Dialysis works by filtering the patient's own blood through a machine removing the harmful ammonia and returning the filtered blood to the body.
+In order to prevent this from occurring, it may become necessary to treat with medicines through the vein because your child can't take their regular medications by mouth.
+The medications used are called sodium phenylbutyrate plus sodium benzoate (Ammonul) or N-carbamylglutamate (described later on in the booklet).
+Arginine for ASA/ASL and citrullinemia, or citrulline (only for OTC deficiency) are used to help the urea cycle work harder to remove ammonia.
+If these medications have been introduced and your child continues to remain very sick with high ammonia in the bloodstream, it will be necessary to transfer to a unit where a dialysis machine will be set up for the child.
+Dialysis works by filtering the patient's own blood through a machine removing the harmful ammonnia and returning the filtered blood to the body.